Steps to take if you feel too depressed to work

 The relationship between work and depression is one that can work both ways.
 Depression can impact your ability to perform your job well, and stress at work can also contribute to a person becoming depressed too.
 Some work-related triggers that can cause major stress include:

 - Being asked to do things outside your competency level

 What steps should you take if you feel too depressed to work?

 When you start to develop symptoms of depression such as feeling low and anxious, struggling to complete your workload, or not being able to manage normal stresses particularly well, it can be good to talk things through with someone you trust.
 This may be your spouse, another relative or a trusted colleague at work.
 During this time, try to talk about whether it is the job that is possibly causing your symptoms.

-If you feel that your work is contributing to you becoming depressed, try to address the issues with your line manager.
+If you feel that your work is contributing to you becoming depressed or you have anxiety about going back to work, try to address the issues with your line manager.
 If you feel that your symptoms of depression aren't being caused by your job, try to identify what else in your life could be contributing to you feeling depressed and try to address these issues.